 - Submit applications to colleges under the regular decision application deadline in December

-- Contact each college to confirm that all parts of your application packet has been received and is complete
+- Contact each college to confirm that all parts of your application packet have been received and are complete

 - As college acceptances and financial aid decisions start to arrive; review all packages thoroughly

 - Contact financial aid officers with additional questions